 5 Ways to Use Music Study for Language Arts

 When it comes to music appreciation, and the related riches of folk songs and hymns, many times we seek to include them in our home schools as a means of introducing our children to more goodness and beauty.
-While this is a noble motivation and these subjects do provide an avenue for increased exposure to these platonic transcendentals, music study can also help our children with their proficiency in language arts.
+While this is a noble motivation, and these subjects do provide an avenue for increased exposure to these platonic transcendentals, music study can also help our children with their proficiency in language arts.

 In this post, I will share some ways that our family uses the study of music in our homeschool, namely classical vocal pieces, folk songs, and hymns, to grow five language arts skills.
 Whether your family is focusing on an operatic aria, 18th-century Jacobite folk song, or Amazing Grace, one of the best things about these ideas is that they can be used across the board with any vocal music study.
-For each of the suggestions below, pull out and use what will work for the ages and stages of your students.
-You know your kids best!

 1. Dictation

-To practice this skill I pick a line of text from the music that has words at the appropriate level to fit each student.
-Most of the time a music piece will have a line we can use for everyone, but other times separate lines of text are needed.
+To practice this skill, I pick a line of text from the music that has words at the appropriate level to fit each student.
+Most of the time, a music piece will have a line we can use for everyone, but other times, separate lines of text are needed.
 Often it is a line from the verse of a hymn or folksong we are memorizing.
-If your children are younger, or just diving into dictation, you may need to use a shorter line or phase.
-I read the line aloud for them to copy, then if there are no questions we move on to checking for mistakes and writing corrections.

 2. Penmanship

-For our homeschool, we practice both print and cursive handwriting.
-We like the reaffirmation of starting with the same text we had for dictation and adding on from there.
 Similarly, we use the same line or verse of text for both styles of writing.
-Because this is also another easy method to cement memorization our family spends a week on the same verse of text.
+Because this is also another easy method to cement memorization, our family spends a week on the same verse of text.
 The younger children typically just work on one line.

 3. Spelling